MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-TypeModel.md

 A Q# _function_ is a classical subroutine used within a quantum algorithm.
 It may contain classical code but no quantum operations.
-Functions may not be passed qubits or operations as arguments, nor may they allocate or borrow qubits.
+Functions may not allocate or borrow qubits, nor may they call operations.
+It is possible, however, to pass them operations or qubits for processing.

 Together, operations and functions are known as _callables_.